blackducksoftware/blackduck-alert/deployment/docker-compose/README.md

 - Set any other optional environment variables as needed.

 ##### 6. Bring the containers up.
 - Start the containers
     ```
     docker-compose -f ./docker-compose/docker-compose.yml -f ./docker-compose/docker-compose.local-overrides.yml -p <PROFILE_NAME> up -d
     ```
-- Be sure to replace <PROFILE_NAME> with the profile name you wish to use for your deployment i.e. blackduck.
+- Be sure to replace <PROFILE_NAME> with the profile name used for the deployment i.e. blackduck.
     ```
     docker-compose -f ./docker-compose/docker-compose.yml -f ./docker-compose.local-overrides.yml -p blackduck up -d
     ```

     Note: Don't forget the -d option at the end of the command line to run the command as a daemon process otherwise the container logs will go to standard output and ```ctrl+c``` will stop the application.

 ### Installation with Black Duck
+This section will walk through the instructions to install Alert in a deployment with Black Duck.

 Overview:
 1. Create a directory for secrets.
 2. Create ALERT_ENCRYPTION_PASSWORD file.